With countless sources available online, finding credible, scholarly materials for academic research can be challenging.

 For students without institutional access, the Directory of Open Access Journals (DOAJ) is an invaluable resource.
 It offers free, high-quality journals across various subjects.

-- Enables students and researchers in underfunded regions to access free scholarly work.
+- Enables students and researchers in underfunded regions or without institutional affiliations to access scholarly work at no cost.

 10. Library of Congress Digital Collections: Historical research made easy